Quinn Sullivan (soccer): Personal life

-Sullivan comes from a soccer family: his father, Brendan, played for five clubs over a six-year professional career in the A-League.
+Sullivan comes from a soccer family: his mother is of Bangladeshi and German origin and his father, Brendan, played for five clubs over a six-year professional career in the A-League.
 Prior to that, Brendan Sullivan was an All-Ivy selection at University of Pennsylvania and starred at St. Joseph's Prep in Philadelphia.
 He then went on to coach at his alma mater.
-Quinn's mother, Heike, played Division I soccer and captained the University of Pennsylvania women’s team.
+Quinn's mother, Heike, played Division I soccer and captained the University of Pennsylvania women's team.
+Quinn's younger brother Cavan is a U.S. youth international who also plays for Philadelphia Union.
+His two other brothers, the younger twins Declan and Ronan, are also youth soccer players, with both currently attending YSC Academy and playing for MLS NEXT affiliate FC DELCO.

 His cousin is Chris Albright, an American international who played two seasons for the Union, and his grandfather is Larry Sullivan, who served as the head coach at Villanova from 1991 to 2007.
-Quinn's uncle, Bryan Sullivan, was a Division I goalkeeper at Philadelphia Textile and was also on the coaching staff at Villanova.
+Sullivan's uncle, Bryan Sullivan, was a Division I goalkeeper at Philadelphia Textile and was also on the coaching staff at Villanova.

+His maternal grandmother is Bangladeshi and his maternal grandfather is Klaus Krippendorff.